-- a) Residual adverse effects of activities cannot be avoided, remedied or mitigated; - b) The offset achieves no net loss and preferably a net gain in indigenous biological diversity; - c) The offset ensures there is no loss of individuals of Threatened taxa other than kanuka (Kunzea robusta and Kunzea serotina), and no reasonably measurable loss within the ecological district to an At Risk-Declining taxon, other than mānuka (Leptospermum scoparium), under the New Zealand Threat Classification System ("NZTCS"); - d) The offset is undertaken where it will result in the best ecological outcome, preferably; - I. Close to the location of development; or - II.
-Within the same ecological district or coastal marine biogeographic region; - e) The offset is applied so that the ecological values being achieved are the same or similar to those being lost; - f) The positive ecological outcomes of the offset last at least as long as the impact of the activity, preferably in perpetuity; - g) The offset will achieve biological diversity outcomes beyond results that would have occurred if the offset was not proposed;
+- a) Residual adverse effects of activities cannot be avoided, remedied or mitigated; - b) The offset achieves no net loss and preferably a net gain in indigenous biological diversity; - c) The offset ensures there is no loss of individuals of Threatened taxa other than kanuka (Kunzea robusta and Kunzea serotina16), and no reasonably measurable loss within the ecological district to an At Risk-Declining taxon, other than mānuka (Leptospermum scoparium), under the New Zealand Threat Classification System ("NZTCS"); - d) The offset is undertaken where it will result in the best ecological outcome, preferably;

-&lt;sup>15 Noting that these names are both now synonymised with Kunzea ericoides, see Peter B. Heenan, Matt S. McGlone, Caroline M. Mitchell, James K. McCarthy & Gary J. Houliston (2023): Genotypic variation, phylogeography, unified species concept, and the 'grey zone' of taxonomic uncertainty in kānuka: recognition of Kunzea ericoides (A.Rich.)
+16 Noting that these names are both now synonymised with Kunzea ericoides, see Peter B. Heenan, Matt S. McGlone, Caroline M. Mitchell, James K. McCarthy & Gary J. Houliston (2023): Genotypic variation, phylogeography, unified species concept, and the 'grey zone' of taxonomic uncertainty in kānuka: recognition of Kunzea ericoides (A.Rich.)
 Joy Thomps. sens. lat.
-(Myrtaceae), New Zealand Journal of Botany, DOI: 10.1080/0028825X.2022.2162427 h) The delay between the loss of biological diversity through the proposal and the gain or maturation of the offset's biological diversity outcomes is minimised.
+(Myrtaceae), New Zealand Journal of Botany, DOI: 10.1080/0028825X.2022.2162427